danningwho/danning-hu-portfolio/final-project-part-two.md

 # Identified changes for Part III
-> Document the changes you plan on implementing next week to address any issues identified.

 | Research Synthesis                                       	| Anticipated changes for Part III                                                                                               	|
 |-------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------|
 | Additional contextual clues for the readers to anchor better with the events described in the website | Adding 2 examples of misinformation in the 2016 misinformation example and COVID-19 example                                 	|